Local distinguishability of five orthogonal product states on bipartite and tripartite quantum systems: Introduction

-Despite significant achievements have been made in quantum nonlocality \cite{Wangchen2022,Liz2022,Xiong2023}, there are still many fundamental problems that have not been effectively solved.
-For example, the local distinguishability of four or five OPSs on multipartite quantum systems remains unresolved.
+Although significant achievements have been made in quantum nonlocality \cite{Wangchen2022,Liz2022,Xiong2023}, there are still many fundamental problems that have not been effectively solved.
+For example, the local distinguishability of four and five OPSs on multipartite quantum systems remains unsolved.
 Recently, local distinguishability problem of four OPSs on multipartite quantum systems has been solved in Ref. \cite{XUHWYJ2025}.
 Compared to the local distinguishability of four OPSs, that of five OPSs is more complex.
 In this paper, we give local distinguishability of five OPSs on bipartite and tripartite quantum systems, where any two of the five OPSs are orthogonal only on one subsystem.
-To characterize the structures of five bipartite OPSs, we propose a new concept, i.e., the vector of the numbers of pairwise orthogonal relations for bipartite OPSs.
-By this concept, we divide the structures of five bipartite OPSs into six categories and give the local distinguishability for each category.
-On the other hand, we classify the structures of five tripartite OPSs into eight categories.
-We discuss the local distinguishability of each category separately.
-For each category that is locally distinguishable, we give a detail protocol for distinguishing five tripartite OPSs.
+We prove that five bipartite OPSs can be perfectly distinguished by LOCC except one case and five tripartite OPSs can be perfectly distinguished by LOCC except two cases.
+Furthermore, we discuss the local distinguishability of five bipartite OPSs corresponding to one exceptional case, and the local distinguishability of five tripartite OPSs corresponding to two exceptional cases respectively.
 The rest of this paper is organized as follows.
 In Sec.~\ref{sec2}, some preliminaries and basic definitions are given.
 In Sec.~\ref{sec3}, we discuss the local distinguishability of five bipartite OPSs.
 In Sec.~\ref{sec4}, we give the local distinguishability of five tripartite OPSs.
-In Sec.~\ref{sec5}, a summary is provided.
+In Sec.~\ref{sec5}, a brief conclusion is provided.